EngineersNeedArt/MagazineRack/README.md

 <em>Reading a magazine (two-up).</em>
 </p>

 I have found various archives of vintage magazines scanned to PDF but prefer to download them for offline reading.
-Travelling in an RV for example, you can't always expect internet accessibility.
+Traveling in an RV for example, you can't always expect internet accessibility.
 Additionally though I wanted a dedicated reader app that was otherwise distraction-free.
 And one that also recorded which magazines were read/completed.

 I enjoy, for example, perusing old hobbyist electronics magazines looking at the various projects.
 As there were quite a number of these magazines, knowing which ones I had already scanned was important.